-Japanese scientist wins 2016 Nobel medicine prize
+Japanese scientist wins Nobel medicine prize for work on 'self-eating' cells

 The prize for Physiology or Medicine is the first of the Nobel prizes awarded each year.
 Prizes for achievements in science, literature and peace were first awarded in 1901 in accordance with the will of dynamite inventor and businessman Alfred Nobel.

+This year, the Karolinska Institute, the institution that awards the medicine prize, has been immersed in a scandal over the hiring of a controversial surgeon.
+The Swedish government dismissed several members of the board in September.

-(Reporting by Stockholm Newsroom; Editing by Alistair Scrutton)
+(Reporting by Stockholm Newsroom; Editing by Alistair Scrutton and Mark Trevelyan)